 Perfekt (Present Perfect Simple) and Plusquamperfekt (Past Perfect Simple)

 Besides the fact that you need to choose whether to use “sein” or “haben” – which you need to do for all verbs – using the German verbs with “-ieren” in both times is very easy.
-They do not get any prefix but only the letter “t” as a suffix for all persons, as you can see in the following example.
+They do not get any prefix but only the letter “t” as a suffix for all persons, as shown in the following example.

 du hast telefoniert